neilwang0913/fwang.github.io/README.md

 # Hello World !
 Welcome to My Page ^^

-I'm passinate about universtanding the relationship between art and STEM.
-By expoling and creating the different objectives I hope to understand the world and myself better.
+I'm passionate about understanding the relationship between art and STEM.
+By exploring and creating the different objectives I hope to understand the world and myself better.

 I have worked on from component to system level design including simulation and fabrciation for